Reduce your risk of colon cancer

 Limit alcohol.

-Alcohol use has been linked with a higher risk of colorectal cancer.
+Alcohol use is linked with a higher risk of colon cancer.
 The American Cancer Society recommends no more than two drinks a day for men and one drink a day for women.

 You may also like ...